-At The Fauchard Center, we specialize in the prevention, diagnosis, and treatment of periodontal disease, also known as gum disease.
+Dr. Datar specializes in the prevention, diagnosis, and treatment of periodontal disease, also known as gum disease

 Often your periodontal needs can be managed by your general dentist.
-However, if you are exhibiting signs of more acute periodontal disease, your dentist will recommend periodontal treatment from a trained specialist with a greater understanding and increased level of expertise, like the periodontists at The Fauchard Center.
+However, if you are exhibiting signs of more acute periodontal disease, your dentist will recommend periodontal treatment from a trained specialist with a greater understanding and increased level of expertise, a Periodontist like Dr. Datar.

 Periodontal services available at The Fauchard Center are: